Assistance programs in Galveston County.

 Gleanings From The Harvest for Galveston, Inc. - Galveston County Food Bank - Provides low income and working poor with nutritional food, cleaning supplies, and personal hygiene products.
 Call ((409) 945-4232.
 Infant milk, Meals on Wheels for seniors and other help is provided too.
 They also partner with other local food banks and pantries.

 Locate more regional food banks, pantries or soup kitchens.
 Also find personal goods or clothing closets, and charities organizations that offer free food, meals, and other aid.
-Read more Galveston food banks.
+Read more Galveston free food banks.